Malaysia's scandal-hit PM faces ex-mentor, 92, in election - Journal du Cameroun

 But in rural areas the rising cost of living, which has hit poor Malays hard, has been the main concern particularly after the introduction of an unpopular sales tax in 2015.

-As polls opened, some opposition leaders claimed their phones were flooded with spam calls from abroad to hamper their communications.
+As polls opened, senior opposition figures claimed their phones were flooded with spam calls from abroad to hamper their communications, with Lim Kit Siang — a key opposition leader — accusing the ruling coalition of “dirty tricks”.

-Lim Kit Siang — a leader of the Democratic Action Party (DAP), a key party in the opposition alliance — said the ruling coalition’s “dirty tricks are at work today with mobile telephones of key DAP leaders throughout the country sabotaged and disabled by endless incoming calls from the United States”.
+But Najib tweeted that many BN leaders’ phones had been hit by similar attacks while the internet regulator blamed anonymous automated “bots” and said it was investigating.

-At least two government ministers posted photos of their phones, showing they had received numerous calls from abroad, while Najib in a tweet condemned the “spam call tactic” which he said had affected many BN leaders.
+While the opposition has gained ground, they face an uphill battle to defeat a coalition that has never lost an election.

-Critics have raised the alarm about alleged manipulation of the system to tilt the poll in BN’s favour through a redrawing of electoral boundaries which created constituencies packed with Malay voters.
+Critics have accused BN of gerrymandering with a redrawing of electoral boundaries that created constituencies more likely to back them, while activists have alleged numerous irregularities in the electoral roll.

-The opposition was increasingly targeted as the campaign heated up, with police launching a probe into Mahathir for allegedly breaking a controversial new law against “fake news” after he claimed a plane he chartered was sabotaged.
+The opposition has been targeted by authorities during the campaign, with police launching a probe into Mahathir for allegedly breaking a controversial new law against “fake news” after he claimed a plane he chartered was sabotaged.